czabriskie/mcp-server/CONTRIBUTING.md

 # Run tests
 pytest tests/test_tools.py::TestWeatherTools::test_get_radar_stations_success -v

-# Test the tool with the web app
+# Test with the web app
 cd web_app && python app.py
-# Ask Claude: "Show me radar stations in California"
+# For resources, Claude will automatically discover and cache them
+# For tools, ask Claude to perform the action
+# For prompts, they'll guide Claude when relevant
 ```

 That's it!
-Your tool is now available to any MCP client.
+Your new functionality is now available to any MCP client.

 ## Creating Your Own MCP Server